afiodorov/afiodorov.github.io/_posts/2016-04-26-feature-contributions.md

 Moreover the validity of the conditional independence assumption can be evaluated by looking at the variability of the bias term across samples, as the bias term contains covariate interaction conditional on the output.
+High variance indicates that the assumption of the conditional independence is not true.

-The algorithm could be extended to removing 2 and more features at a time to learn contributions from interaction terms.
+Potentially, the algorithm could be extended to removing 2 and more features at a time to learn contributions from interaction terms.
 However the complexity of such modification grows exponential with the number of interactions considered.

 The method assumes that the supplied classifier \\(f\\) is well-calibrated and outputs correct probabilities.